btoll/benjamintoll.com/content/post/rsa.md

 Knowing the prime factorization of the modulo `n` is infeasible for traditional computing (not so with quantum computers!), and this is where the strength of the algorithm lies.

 > Also recall that `n`, `e` and the encrypted result are publicly known.
-Because of math, this is insufficient for an adversary!
+Because of math, this is still insufficient for an adversary to reverse the prime factorization!

 ### Computing the Keys